As a supplier, please see advice on how to deal with

 but are fraudulent.
 These will come in the form of requests for product

 While the University cannot prevent this activity, we are actively working alongside members of our network in the Higher Education Procurement Association (HEPA) to collectively approach this challenge.

-- The email address used by the sender is in a subtly different format, such as '@plymouth-ac.co.uk'.
+- the email address used by the sender is in a subtly different format, such as '@plymouth-ac.co.uk', or ‘@plymouthac.uk’.
 A legitimate University email address will end in @plymouth.ac.uk

-- Emails may include an attachment that is designed to look like a purchase order and may include a logo or other graphic and a signature.
+- emails may include an attachment that is designed to look like a purchase order and may include a logo or another graphic and a signature

-If you believe you have received a fraudulent procurement email that appears to be from the University of Plymouth, you can forward it to our Procurement department: firstname.lastname@example.org to verify its legitimacy.
+If you believe you have received a fraudulent procurement email that appears to be from the University of Plymouth, can you please forward it to our Procurement department: firstname.lastname@example.org to verify its legitimacy.

 If you are concerned about cybercrime or wish to report an incident, please visit the Action Fraud web page or contact them on 0300 123 2040.
 Action Fraud is the UK’s national reporting centre for fraud and cybercrime.
 You should report fraud to Action Fraud if you have been scammed, defrauded or experienced cybercrime.